|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Encourage your workers to wear their gloves with stylish safety dispensers from Safety Emporium.

-Without even reading the Safety Data Sheet for something, you should realizes that it's a good idea to avoid ingestion of non-food substances.
+Without even reading the SDS for something, you should realizes that it's a good idea to avoid ingesting non-food substances.
 Eating food in places where toxic chemicals may be present (such as a laboratory) can cause accidental ingestion of toxic materials...as well as a huge OSHA or EPA penalty.
 Do not eat where hazardous chemicals are in use and always be sure to wash your hands before eating.

 See also: Gastric, nausea.